Back to news

 TL;DR

 TL;DR: A clear comparison of generative engine optimisation and search engine optimisation across discovery, ranking signals, content format, and measurement.
-The practical move is to choose one workflow, test it with real data, keep a human review point, and measure the result before scaling.
+The practical move is to turn it into one search and AI-answer workflow, test it with real inputs, keep a review checkpoint, and measure whether it improves speed, quality, or risk.

 Key takeaways

-• Why the distinction matters now: Search behaviour is shifting.
+• Why the distinction matters now: Why the distinction matters now Search behaviour is shifting.

-• Discovery: links versus citations: SEO discovery is a ranked list.
+• Discovery: links versus citations: Discovery: links versus citations SEO discovery is a ranked list.

-• Ranking signals: backlinks versus clarity and authority: Classic SEO ranking leans on links, keyword relevance, crawlability, page experience, and domain authority built over time.
+• Ranking signals: backlinks versus clarity and authority: Ranking signals: backlinks versus clarity and authority Classic SEO ranking leans on links, keyword relevance, crawlability, page experience, and domain authority built over time.

-• Content format: pages versus extractable answers: SEO content is usually written as a page meant to be read top to bottom and to hold attention long enough to convert.
+• Content format: pages versus extractable answers: Content format: pages versus extractable answers SEO content is usually written as a page meant to be read top to bottom and to hold attention long enough to convert.

 GEO, defined